 DeepSeek operates within an AI ecosystem that has reached industrial scale.
 China's daily AI token consumption hit 140 trillion in March 2026 — a 1,000-fold increase from early 2024.
 ByteDance's Doubao AI assistant alone processes 120 trillion tokens daily.

 But DeepSeek's position within this ecosystem is changing.
 The muted reaction to V4 reflected not just market normalization but also intensified domestic competition.
 Moonshot AI's Kimi 2.6 and Alibaba's Qwen have narrowed the gap with DeepSeek.
-As our chinese-ai-models-compared analysis documents, the Chinese AI landscape is now defined by multiple capable providers rather than a single leader.
+As our DeepSeek V4 analysis analysis documents, the Chinese AI landscape is now defined by multiple capable providers rather than a single leader.

 The competitive dynamics are fierce.
-On OpenRouter, the open inference marketplace, Chinese models now account for over 60% of tracked token volume.
-Five of the top 10 models by traffic are Chinese.
-Tencent's Hy.3 topped the list with 3.74 trillion tokens per week, followed by Kimi K2.6 at 1.78 trillion.
+OpenRouter data cited in Chinese AI coverage shows Chinese models accounting for over 60% of tracked token volume.
+Five of the top 10 models by traffic were Chinese in that snapshot, with Tencent's Hy.3 and Kimi K2.6 among the leading models.

 DeepSeek's differentiation lies in its open-source commitment and its demonstrated ability to achieve frontier performance on domestic chips.
 These are not easily replicated advantages.
 Alibaba, by contrast, released three proprietary models in April 2026 accessible only through its cloud platform — the opposite strategic bet.